edgexfoundry/edgex-go/docs/examples/Ch-ExamplesAddingModbusDevice.rst

 The DeviceProfile defines the device's values and operation method, which can be Read or Write.

+You can download and use the provided :download:`mqtt.test.device.profile.yml
+<mqtt.test.device.profile.yml>`.

 In the Modbus protocol, we must define attributes:

 * ``primaryTable``: HOLDING_REGISTERS, INPUT_REGISTERS, COILS, DISCRETES_INPUT